broersma/infinibattle-2022/README.md

 ## Post-mortem

+The bot works and seems to be able to beat the randomly moving StarterBot (mainly by luck).

-Sadly, I didn't finish in time to participate in the actual battle.
+Sadly, I didn't finish the code in time to participate in the actual battle.
 However, I learned a lot about Rust, and some things are even starting to click! :open_mouth:

 I really like the bot's enum-based state machine in `main.rs`, used for parsing the input correctly (it was also quite flexible when I eventually found out where I went wrong in implementing the match protocol).